anseki/leader-line/README.md

 ```

 Set one or more options.
-The `options` argument is an object that can have properties as [Options](#options).
+The `options` argument is an Object that can have properties as [Options](#options).
 This may give better performance when multiple options are set.

 ## `show`, `hide`